 What analysts say:

-- Buy, sell, or hold?: Analysts think investors should stand pat on Smithfield Foods -- eight of 15 analysts rating the stock a hold.
-While analysts still rate the stock a hold, they are a little more optimistic about it compared to three months ago.
+- Buy, sell, or hold?: Analysts strongly back Smithfield Foods, with seven of 13 rating it a buy and the remainder rating it a hold.
+Analysts don't like Smithfield Foods as much as competitor Pilgrim's Pride overall.
+While analysts still rate the stock a moderate buy, they are a little more optimistic about it compared to three months ago.

-- Revenue Forecasts: On average, analysts predict $3.24 billion in revenue this quarter.
-That would represent a rise of 11.3% from the year-ago quarter.
+- Revenue forecasts: On average, analysts predict $3.5 billion in revenue this quarter.
+That would represent a rise of 9.7% from the year-ago quarter.

-- Wall St. Earnings Expectations: The average analyst is estimating earnings of 83 cents per share.
-Estimates range from 75 cents to 91 cents.
+- Wall Street earnings expectations: The average analyst estimate is earnings of $0.67 per share.
+Estimates range from $0.56 to $0.79.

 What our community says:

 We can help you keep tabs on your companies with My Watchlist, our free, personalized service.
-Add Smithfield Foods by clicking here now.
+Add Smithfield Foods now.